farukkhann/farukkhann/README.md

 - 🌱 I’m currently learning **Full stack web developement**

-- 👨‍💻 All of my projects are available at [https://github.com/farukkhann](https://github.com/farukkhann)
+- 👨‍💻 All of my projects are available at <a href="https://github.com/farukkhann">Faruk khan</a>

 - 📫 How to reach me **fk300220@gmail.com**